pixelpogo/dynameister/README.md

 ### Environment variables

 * `DYNAMEISTER_ENDPOINT`: defines the endpoint used by Dynameister to access DynamoDB.
-This should only be necessary when using Dynameister locally, in specs and on the CI when a DynamoDB local is in use.
+This is only necessary when using Dynameister locally, in specs and on the CI when a DynamoDB local is in use.
-* `AWS_REGION`: is required by the [AWS SDK to make API calls](http://docs.aws.amazon.com/sdkforruby/api/#Configuration).
-It can be omitted, or overwritten, if the `region` for the Dynameister is configured explicitly.

 ### Configuration